How it all started: The Story from Founder Sean Feeney

-For the next eight months, I dove into learning everything I could about the industry.
+For the next eight months, I dove into learning everything I could about the apparel industry.
 I educated myself on graphic design, clothing design, trends, what to look for in patterns and textiles, legal aspects of starting a business, license requirements, getting the licenses, I even learned how to build an online store.
 As luck would have it, a friend of mine happened to move his screen-printing business from Temecula to San Diego.
 Epic.
-Not only was I able to pick the styles and create the designs, but I also got to do the screen-printing.
+Not only was I able to pick the styles, create the designs, but now I also got to do the actual screen-printing.
 It didn’t stop there; I relentlessly practiced photography so that I could be the photographer behind all the photos of the brand.
 As time went on, The Lomas Brand started to take shape.
 It was alive.
 It carried a passion for community, the beach, ocean and surfing; a love for photography; and a simple, yet eye-catching fashion taste.
-It was about breaking norms, taking risks, being happy and free.
-Its about not listening to what you should do but rather listening to what you want to do.
-I’d work a fourteen-hour day and fall asleep excited about waking up to work the next day.
+The Lomas Brand was about breaking norms, taking risks, being happy and free.
+It wasn't about listening to what I should do but rather listening to what you want to do.
+I worked fourteen-hour days and would fall asleep excited about waking up to work the next day.
 I realized that finally at the age of 29, I found what I was supposed to be doing.
 Or more so, it found me.